Democrat

 Latest Votes:

-Voted Yes On Agreeing to the Amendment on HR4367
+Voted Yes On Motion to Suspend the Rules and Pass, as Amended on HR7521

-Voted No On Agreeing to the Amendment on HR4367
+Voted Yes On Agreeing to the Resolution on HRES1065

 Recently Sponsored Bills:

+To amend an Act of Congress approved June 8, 1940, with respect to emergency permits for rights-of-way, and for other purposes.
 To amend the Workforce Innovation and Opportunity Act to remove the requirements relating to registered apprenticeships.
 To codify the Department of Labor rule regarding religious exemptions to the equal opportunity clause, and for other purposes.
 To require the Secretary of Labor to implement the industry-recognized apprenticeship program process, and for other purposes.
-To repeal the Federal Motor Carrier Safety Administration's rule titled "Minimum Training Requirements for Entry-Level Commercial Motor Vehicle Operators".
 To repeal the Federal Motor Carrier Safety Administration's rule titled "Minimum Training Requirements for Entry-Level Commercial Motor Vehicle Operators".

 Campaign Finance Summary: